 Within 30 calendar days of your arrest, you must go to the Georgia DDS to apply for an ignition interlock permit.
 Then, within 10 days of getting the permit, you must have it installed by a state-certified installation facility.

-The interlock must be on your car for at least 120 days IF you took a breath, blood, or urine test.
 If you REFUSED to take one of these tests, the interlock must be on your vehicle for one year and cannot be removed, even if you win your case or it is reduced to another charge such as reckless driving.

 The IID option is NOT available to drivers under 21 years of age, CDL license holders, anyone with at least one DUI conviction in the past 5 years from ANY state, and any out-of-state license holders.